 Animal, Birds and Fowls

 6.11 No animals, livestock or poultry of any kind shall be raised, bred, or kept on any lot, except that a reasonable number of dogs, cats or other household pets may be kept provided that they are not kept, bred or maintained for any commercial purposes.
 Household pets shall not include any cows, goats, swine, or similar pets.
-In the event of dispute as to the reasonableness of the number of such cats, dogs or household pets kept upon the properties, the decision and opinion of the ARB shall control.
+In the event of dispute as to the reasonableness of the number of such cats, dogs or household pets kept upon the properties, the decision and opinion of the ARC shall control.
 All pets when walked, must be leashed, and cleaned up after.
 All pets when outside of a home must be leashed or fenced.

 Laundry